uvarc/rc-website/content/userinfo/ivy.md

 {{% callout %}}
 #### Ivy

-Ivy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows) and Domino Data Lab.
+Ivy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows) and Jupyter Notebooks.
 Researchers can use Ivy to process and store sensitive data with the confidence that the environment is secure and meets <a href="#hipaa-compliance">HIPAA requirements</a>.

 {{% /callout %}}